snakwing/Twister_individual/README.md

 1. **custom_polygon_for_K.m**

-   This MATLAB code provides inputs for the SolveTorsionSimplyConnectedRod.m MATLAB code, which in turn outputs a value for the torsion constant K and its associated error.
+   This MATLAB code provides inputs for the SolveTorsionSimplyConnectedRod.m MATLAB code with a set of anti-clockwise coordinates for each width thickness, which in turn outputs a value for the torsion constant K and its associated error.
+The value for K is output as "J" by the SolveTorsionSimplyConnectedRod.m code.

 2. **secondandFourthPolarMomentsofArea.nb**